JTAG interface

 Note that the "programmed ground" feature is implemented outside of the boundary scan.
 Thus,

-a macrocell with programmed ground enabled will show an output enable of 0
+a macrocell with programmed ground enabled will show an output enable of 0 in INTEST,

-and the ground connection will not be overriden by EXTEST
+and the ground connection will not be overriden by EXTEST.

-, the output and output enable bits in boundary scan register are connected
+For INTEST, the output and output enable bits in boundary scan register are connected

-directly to the macrocell's data and IOB_OE
+directly to the macrocell's data and IOB_OE outputs for all macrocells, even ones that

 do not have an IOB.